djvill/APLS/doc/transcription/transcription-convention.md

 It's sometimes necessary to convert Praat (`.TextGrid`) files to Elan (`.eaf`), or vice versa.
 Both can be accomplished in Elan.

+{: .note }
+> LVC students: You can ignore this section.
+You'll submit your transcriptions as `.TextGrid`, so no need to convert.

 ### Praat to Elan